MesangaE/jenkins-docker-agent/README.md

   ## install git in the docker machine so you can pull the code for the image we will build for the agent so that we can create as many containers we want to work as agents for as many jobs that we want.
   sudo yum install git
   clone the repo  https://github.com/MesangaE/jenkins-docker-agent.git
-  ### Build docker image
+  ### Build a docker image
-cd into jenkins-docker-slave (modify and change name) sudo docker build -t my-jenkins-agent . sudo docker images
+cd into jenkins-docker-slave (modify and change the name) sudo docker build -t my-jenkins-agent . sudo docker images
   ### login to jenkins dashboard to configure jenkins with docker plugins
   go to manage jenkins>>manage plugins>>>available plugins>>>docker>>install
   manage jenkins>>manage nodes and clouds>>configure cloud>>add new cloud>>choose docker
-  for docker cloud details put dns name of the virtual machine carrying docker using tcp protocol tcp://ec2-50.17.32.158.compute-1.amazonaws.com:4243 you donot need to add any secret credentials enable and test connection
+  for docker, cloud details put DNS name of the virtual machine carrying docker using tcp protocol tcp://ec2-50.17.32.158.compute-1.amazonaws.com:4243 you do not need to add any secret credentials enable and test connection
-  ### add docker templates
+  ### Add docker templates
-  enter template name in this case docker for consistency enable it enter the name of the image we created remote file system root : /home/jenkins keep it at 'use this node as much as possible' name and labels: docker-agent connect method in this case is SSH but you can also go with the JNLP method
+  enter template name in this case docker for consistency enable it enter the name of the image we created remote file system root: /home/jenkins keep it at 'use this node as much as possible' name and labels: docker-agent connect method in this case is SSH but you can also go with the JNLP method
-  ## note that .ssh directory with key that you generated should be in the repo
+  ## Note that the .ssh directory with a key that you generated should be in the repo
-  we will go with 'non verifying verification strategy' pull strategy: never pull (since we are already working with our own image that will provision agents as needed.) apply and save run a freestyle job to see!!
+  we will go with a 'non-verifying verification strategy' pull strategy: never pull (since we are already working with our image that will provision agents as needed.) apply and save run a freestyle job to see!!